-Colin Rogers is a professor of policing and law enforcement at CSU.
+Colin Rogers is a professor of policing and law enforcement at Charles Sturt University.
 He is also Professor of Policing and Security at the University of South Wales in the UK.
 His research interests include the future of policing, community involvement in policing, and education, governance and accountability.

 Brian Daly served in the NSW Police Force for 30 years.
-He has taught in policing qualifications from the police recruit program through to master’s qualifications, and is currently the course coordinator for policing and security at CSU’s Australian Graduate School of Policing and Security.
+He has taught in policing qualifications from the police recruit program through to master’s qualifications, and is currently the course coordinator for policing and security at Charles Sturt University’s Australian Graduate School of Policing and Security.

-Kim Bailey is a lecturer in law at CSU, focusing on criminology.
+Kim Bailey is a lecturer in law at Charles Sturt University, focusing on criminology.
 She has extensive professional experience, particularly in litigation and common law.
-Kim has taught Criminology and Social Perspectives on Criminological Issues at CSU since 2014.
+Kim has taught Criminology and Social Perspectives on Criminological Issues at Charles Sturt since 2014.

 Dr Amber McKinley is an applied victimologist, teaching on that subject and on evidence and investigation.
 Her research interests include victim care, sexual violence and homicide solvability.